616055/pdp_assignment_1_616055/README.md

 **GitHub URL:** [https://github.com/616055/pdp\_assignment\_1\_616055/tree/master](https://github.com/616055/pdp_assignment_1_616055/tree/master)

 ## **Steps to execute code**
+1. Start a SSH connection with a Hadoop Sandbox Virtual Machine
+2. Clone the repository from this GitHub into a directory inside the Virtual Machine

-Run the following command to run in locally:
+3. Run the following command to run it without Hadoop:
 ```
 python assignment1.py
 ```

-Run the following command to run it within Hadoop:
+4. Run the following command to run it within Hadoop:
 ```
 python assignment1.py -r hadoop --hadoop-streaming-jar /usr/hdp/current/hadoop-mapreduce-client/hadoop-streaming.jar u.data
 ```